Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 By taking photographs and video, you’re essentially recording evidence that’s difficult for anyone involved to dispute later.

-If you can find witnesses who agree to speak with you, get some paper and a pen and ask the witness to write down what they saw and heard.
-If they believe the other driver was at fault, make sure they include that statement as well as their reason for feeling that way.
+Get some paper and a pen and ask the witness to write down what they saw and heard.
+If they believe the other driver was at fault, make sure they put that in writing, as well as their reason for feeling that way.
 Ask them to sign and date each page of the written statement.

 Your car insurance policy is a binding contract between you (the “insured”) and your insurance company (the “insurer”).
-Your policy likely has something called a Notice of Occurrence and/or Cooperation Clause somewhere within the policy information.
+Your policy likely has something called Cooperation Clause somewhere within the policy information.

-This clause represents a contractual obligation between you and the insurance company.
-It requires the insured to notify the insurer after an accident, regardless of fault, and to cooperate in the investigation of the accident.
+The clause means you have to notify the insurance company after an accident, regardless of fault, and to cooperate in your insurance company’s investigation of the accident.

-The standard Cooperation and Notice of Occurrence clause will read something like this:
+The standard Cooperation clause will read something like this:

-First, by requiring that you notify the carrier when you’re in an accident, it allows your insurance company ample time to investigate and prepare for any potential claims made by the other driver.
+By requiring that you notify the insurance company when you’re in an accident, it gives them time to investigate and prepare for any potential claims made by the other driver.